You have an admission decision, now what?

 Q: What happens if I do not provide all of my official documents?

 Q: What makes a high school transcript official and final?
-May I fax it or send a scanned copy by email?
+May I fax or email a scanned copy?

-A: Fax, email, or paper copies of the official transcript will not meet the requirements.
-We require an official high school transcript from your school with a date of graduation, original seal, and signature.
-If this proves difficult to obtain, you can contact the Admissions Office at 510-642-3175 to discuss your options.
+A: Faxed, emailed, or photocopied transcripts do not meet the requirements.
+We require an official high school transcript from your school, including your graduation date, original seal, and signature.
+If obtaining this is challenging, contact the Office of Undergraduate Admissions at 510-642-3175 to discuss your options.

-Q: What am I supposed to do if my AP, ACT or SAT tests scores are not available by July 15?
+Q: What am I supposed to do if my AP tests scores are not available by July 15?

-A: Berkeley acknowledges only AP scores that are 3 or higher.
-Reported APs with scores lower than 3 are not required as a Condition of Admission.
-Your AP test scores are not available on your checklist until July.
-If we do not receive your test scores within 10 days after the July 15 deadline you will be notified via MAP@Berkeley.
-If we still do not receive these scores, your admission may be canceled.
+A: Berkeley only acknowledges AP scores of 3 or higher.
+Reported AP scores below 3 are not required as a condition of admission.
+Your AP test scores will not appear on your checklist until July.
+If we do not receive your test scores within 10 days after the July 15 deadline, you will be notified via MAP@Berkeley.
+If scores are still not received, your admission may be canceled.

-Q: Why do I have to send AP scores if I do not intend to take these courses in college and do not intend to seek college credit for the AP test?
+Q: Why do I have to send AP scores if I do not plan to take these courses in college or seek college credit for the AP test?

-A: Because you were admitted on the strength and truthfulness of your application, you must send us your credit-bearing AP scores.
-The admission of any applicant who has provided misinformation on AP exams or scores is subject to cancellation.
+A: Because your admission was based on the accuracy and completeness of your application, you must send us your credit-bearing AP scores.
+Providing false or incomplete information about your AP exams or scores may result in the cancellation of your admission.

-A: The campus allows you approximately 10 additional days after the deadline to provide all official documentation.
-If official documents are not provided, your admission will be subject to cancellation.
+A: You’re allowed 10 additional days after the deadline to provide all official documentation.
+If official documents are still not received, your admission may be cancelled.

-Q: Do first-year students in the Fall Program for First-Semester also have to send official documents to Berkeley by July 1st?
+Q: Do first-year students in the Fall Program for First-Semester or Global Edge: London program also have to send official documents to Berkeley by July 1?

-Q: I am a new first-year, but I took some college courses.
-The grades that I received for my college coursework are recorded on my high school transcript.
+Q: I am a new first-year student and took some college courses.
+The grades for this coursework are recorded on my high school transcript.
 Do I still need to submit a college transcript?

 A: Yes.
-You must also submit an official transcript from the college or university that you attended while in high school, even if the college grade is recorded on your high school transcript.
+You must also submit an official transcript from the college or university where you took the course, even if the grade is recorded on your high school transcript.

-A: If you were enrolled in a Berkeley Summer Session course we will already have your transcript information.
-However, if you enrolled through UC Berkeley Extension, you must request that the transcript be sent to our office.
+A: If you were enrolled in a Berkeley Summer Session course, we already have your transcript information.
+However, if you took courses through UC Berkeley Extension, you must request that the transcript be sent to our office.

 Deferring Admission